jmolayem/LAdashboardStrat/_pages/decide/data-source.md

 ---
-title: Journey mapping
+title: Data Source
 parent: Decide
-redirect_from: /journey-mapping/
+redirect_from: /data-source/
 ---

 ## What it is